 Finally, we analyze the effect of eavesdropper mobility on the achievable key rate.
 In Figure~\ref{fig:emobility}, for $M=7$, $A=5$ and $B=1$, we plot the secret key rate bounds versus beacon power for the cases where the eavesdropper i) follows the random mobility pattern described in the setup with parameter $B=1$, ii) stays at the origin, and iii) follows the man in the middle strategy described in Section~\ref{sec:attacker}, i.e., moves to the mid point of its location estimates of nodes $1$ and $2$.
 We can see that, compared to following a random mobility pattern, the eavesdropper can reduce the achievable secret key rate significantly by following this strategy.
-Also, the eavesdropper can significantly reduce the key rate by simply staying static at a certain favorable location, rather than moving randomly.
-Note that, in practice this may not be feasible for the eavesdropper, since, by staying put, it will lose connection completely with the legitimate nodes in a large region.
+However, the rate still remains positive.
+We observe that the eavesdropper can also reduce the key rate by simply staying static at a certain favorable location, rather than moving randomly.
+However, in practice this may not be feasible for the eavesdropper, since by staying put, it will lose connection completely with the legitimate nodes in a large region.